percolate/blend/packages/eslint-plugin-percolate/docs/rules/fake-server.md

     this.fakeServer.autoRespond = true  // fakeServer.autoRespond is on by default
     this.fakeServer.autoRespond = false // should always be true because fakeServer.respond() is no longer async

-    this.fakeServer.respond()           // Promises make fakeServer.respond() please use respondWith
+    this.fakeServer.respond()           // fakeServer.respond is no longer synchronous

     this.fakeServer.promiseRespond()    // fakeServer.promiseRespond() is deprecated in favor of respondWith
     this.fakeServer.promiseRespondTo()  // fakeServer.promiseRespondTo() is deprecated in favor of respondWith